ARMmbed/mbed-client-example-6lowpan/README.md

 4. Copy the gateway binary file to the mbed 6LoWPAN Gateway router to flash the device.
 The device will reboot automatically after flashing.
 If it does not happen, push the **Reset** button on the board.
 5. Download and run the mDS on your computer (see instructions below).

-##### Set static configuration to the computer
+#### Static configuration

-1. Set your computer to run on IP address `fd00:ff1:ce0b:a5e0::1` and use 64-bit network mask `fd00:ff1:ce0b:a5e0::1/64`.
-2. Make sure that the computer with mDS running is **not** connected to the internet.
+Set your computer to run on IP address `fd00:ff1:ce0b:a5e0::1` and use 64-bit network mask `fd00:ff1:ce0b:a5e0::1/64`.
+Make sure that the computer with mDS running is **not** connected to the internet.

 **Setting up IP in Windows:**